Arthur Collins (theatre manager): Career

 Collins "superintended the first command performance [at Drury Lane] (in 1911), and signalled his surprise marriage to the beautiful Jette Thom of Los Angeles with the laconic cable from California, 'Bringing home winsome bride'."
 Mrs. Aria remembered that Collins enjoyed spending time in the country playing "croquet until it is time for billiards or bridge, and bridge or billiards until it is time for croquet again".
 Horace wrote:

 [O]ut of the many productions at Drury Lane during Arthur's regime there was only one real failure.
 That was in 1923, the year before he retired, and the play was Angelo, adapted from the German by Louis N. Parker.
 [This was an extraordinarily complex and expensive production], and ... the stage was divided up into small compartments, to one or other of which, from time to time, the action was confined, leaving the rest of the vast stage in darkness.
 No doubt the spasmodic action and the slowness of the story had a good deal to do with the failure.
 It survived only twenty-nine performances.

+Under Collins, Drury Lane was famous for its lavish annual pantomimes, with costumes by Atillio Comelli.
+One London paper reported, "It was a 'harvest' ballet one year and a 'flowers' spectacle the next; girls dancing as sea shells would follow a year later".